Rnbsov/github-purple/README.md

 - Open the Command Palette with `Ctrl+Shift+P` or `⇧⌘P`
 - Select Preferences: Color Theme and choose `Github Purple Refined`.

-- All credits to the original theme that I forked from [Github Purple](https://marketplace.visualstudio.com/items?itemName=4a454646.github-purple) developer.
+All credits to the original theme that I forked from [Github Purple](https://marketplace.visualstudio.com/items?itemName=4a454646.github-purple) developer.

-- All credits to the original [Github Theme](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme) developers

 > 💜 With Love by Rnbsov 👾